⬇️ Prefer to listen instead? ⬇️

 What Conditions Do They Need?

-• Substrate: Hardwood sawdust, hardwood logs (like oak, maple, beech).
+• Substrate: Hardwood sawdust, supplemented hardwood logs (oak, maple, beech) give strongest yields.

 How Turkey Tail Mushroom Grow Kits Simplify the Process